 Polishing the chip facets.

-Note: It is important to choose the correct lapping pad, as starting with a pad that is too aggressive can result in polishing away more of the chip than desired.
+Note: It is important to choose the correct lapping pad as starting with a pad that is too aggressive can result in polishing away more of the chip than desired.

 1.4.1) Attach the polishing mount to the polisher and polish for only a few seconds.
 A pad with a 3-μm roughness has shown to be a good starting point for silicon chips with facet lengths of ~1 cm.